QuantEcon/lecture-python.myst/lectures/exchangeable.md

 But our decision maker does not know which of the two distributions nature selected.

-The decision maker summarizes his ignorance about this by picking a **subjective probability**
+The decision maker summarizes his ignorance with a **subjective probability**
 $\tilde \pi$ and reasons as if  nature had selected $F$ with probability
 $\tilde \pi \in (0,1)$ and
 $G$ with probability $1 - \tilde \pi$.